-Avoid boulders and planting which disrupt grass verge and visual cohesion of the street.
+Try to avoid boulders and planting which disrupt grass verge and visual cohesion of the street.

-4.3.1.2 Subdivision within the LDR and proposed MDR Zones which adjoins the ARHMZ should respond to the historic grid street layout of ARHMZ.
+4.3.1.2 Subdivision within the LDSR and MDR Zones which adjoins the ARHMZ should respond to the historic grid street layout of ARHMZ.

-- a) In situations where subdivision is a discretionary activity (as provided for under the Proposed District Plan), such as the proposed MDRZ, the layout pattern visible from the street should reflect the rectangular historic layout and utilize building coverage and site planning, i.e. the location of buildings, vegetation and open space visible from the street should reflect the ARHMZ and conserve the other historic characteristics of the area.
-This outcome is essential where the proposed MDR and LDR zones adjoin or are adjacent to the ARHMZ. - b) In situations where lots are being amalgamated within the proposed MDRZ and LDRZ consideration should be given to how future development will maintain the historic character of the ARHMZ.
+- a) In situations where subdivision is a restricted discretionary activity (as provided for under the District Plan), such as the MDRZ, the layout pattern visible from the street should reflect the rectangular historic layout and utilize building coverage and site planning, i.e. the location of buildings, vegetation and open space visible from the street should reflect the ARHMZ and conserve the other historic characteristics of the area.
+This outcome is essential where the MDR and LDSR zones adjoin or are adjacent to the ARHMZ. - b) In situations where lots are being amalgamated within the MDRZ and LDSRZ consideration should be given to how future development will maintain the historic character of the ARHMZ.